The Ultimate Guide to the One Big Beautiful Bill Act

 The One Big Beautiful Bill Act (OBBBA) has dominated the news — viewed by some with skepticism and by others as common sense.
 Love it or hate it, this sweeping tax-and-spending law was passed by the 119th Congress and signed by President Donald Trump on July 4, 2025.
 At its core, the law is here to stay and blends tax reforms, entitlement changes and major spending initiatives that could affect nearly every sector and household in the U.S.

-In this guide, we’ll decode core components of OBBBA’s tax provisions for 2025 and beyond, for both business and high-net-worth individuals (HNWI), show how they play out with real-world examples and highlight time-sensitive provisions and key steps to consider now to stay ahead of the changes.
+In this guide, we’ll decode how OBBBA’s tax provisions are reshaping the tax landscape for both businesses and high-net-worth individuals (HNWIs), illustrate them real-world examples and highlight key steps to stay ahead of the changes.

 What’s Happening Now